gabriel1322/Experiments/README.md

 <h2>Description</h2>

 <p>
-  This repository contains the code and resources for a research project focused on exploring <strong>fairness</strong>,
+  This repository contains the code and resources for a research project focused on exploring trade-offs between <strong>fairness</strong>,
-  <strong>privacy</strong>, and <strong>robustness</strong> in machine learning models through Federated Learning.
+  <strong>privacy</strong> <strong>robustness</strong> and accuracy in machine learning models through Federated Learning.
 The experiments were conducted using Python and TensorFlow, leveraging specialized TensorFlow libraries like TensorFlow Privacy and TensorFlow Federated.
 </p>

 <h2>Table of Contents</h2>